REG-Linux/REG-Linux/board/allwinner/h3/README.md

   kernel (`zImage` → `/boot/linux`), initrd, SquashFS (`reglinux.update`),
   `modules.update`, `firmware.update`, `rescue.update`, and the relevant
   DTBs into the REG Linux boot partition.
+  The script now also invokes `../build-uboot.sh` to rebuild U-Boot 2025.01 with the common Allwinner H3 patch/config fragments and stages the resulting `u-boot-sunxi-with-spl.bin` under `reglinux/uboot-<board>/`.
 * `boot/extlinux.conf` – Syslinux-style boot entry pointing at the staged kernel and DTB (e.g., the Capcom Home Arcade renames its DTB to `capcom-home-arcade.dtb`).